-‘Tis the season for blooming holiday cacti!
-Around this time of year, many of our readers and social media followers share their pictures of their Christmas cacti.
-They’re such beautiful plants when they flower and we often hear that cuttings have been passed down from generation to generation, often still thriving after decades.
+Christmas cacti are such beautiful plants when they flower, and we often hear that cuttings have been passed down from generation to generation, often still thriving after decades.
+But are you sure you know which holiday cactus you have?
+They are often confused.

 Here’s a startling revelation: you may have a Thanksgiving cactus instead of a Christmas cactus!
 Although they look very similar, they’re two distinct plants.